JanithBo/Student-Managment-System/README.md

-# Student-Managment-System
+# Student-Management-System
-This is a simple student management system using php and sql
+This is a simple student management system using PHP and SQL and Bootstrap